 The first step after finding the appropriate car seat for your child, depending on their age, height, and weight, is to thoroughly read the car seat manual as well as the vehicle manual.
 An improperly installed car seat can be incredibly dangerous and end up causing serious harm to your child in the event an accident occurs.

 The Pennsylvania Department of Transportation provides funding for over 75 fitting stations throughout the Commonwealth.
 These stations have trained technicians who can check to see if your car seat is properly installed.
-You can click here to find a fitting station near you.

 While it is recommended that you go to a fitting station to ensure proper installation, you can also find comprehensive videos about safe seat installation at the National Highway and Traffic Safety Administration’s (NHTSA) website.